-(10) SEGMENT INFORMATION
+(11) SEGMENT INFORMATION

-The Company's chief operating decision maker is the Chief Executive Officer ("CEO").
+The Company's chief operating decision maker is the Chief Executive Officer ("CEO"), or in the absence of a CEO, the officer appointed by the Board of Directors.
 While the CEO is apprised of a variety of financial metrics and information, the business is principally managed and organized based upon geography.
 We present our operations through two reportable segments: